hmg-dev/simple-nist-k8s-mirror/README.md

 * You might want/need to change the `storageClassName` of the PVC
 * Don't forget to replace Host in `mirror.conf`, `configmap.yaml` and `ingress.yaml`
 * Don't forget to replace Dockerregistry in `azure-pipelines.yml` and `cronjob.yaml`
+* Optional: enter your NVD-API Key in the secret.yaml - if you have one.